imandra-ai/fix-engine/README.md

 regulatory compliance of) the numerous systems relying on this protocol.

 This README will give you a brief overview of the project.
-For further information please seethe documentation page at https://docs.imandra.ai/fix-engine/
+For further information please see the documentation page at https://docs.imandra.ai/fix-engine/

 ## Why